sonata-nfv/tng-sdk-validation/README.md

 # Installation and Dependencies

 This tool has been designed to be executed in Linux system and Python 3.6 or higher.
-It's necessary to install [tng-sdk-project](https://github.com/sonata-nfv/tng-sdk-project) first because first as *tng-sdk-validation* depends on it.
-Moreover, other requirements of the tool are [requirements](https://github.com/MiguelRivasQuobis/tng-sdk-validation/blob/master/requirements.txt).
+It's necessary to install [tng-sdk-project](https://github.com/sonata-nfv/tng-sdk-project).
+Moreover, it is necessary to install [requirements](https://github.com/sonata-nfv/tng-sdk-validation/blob/master/requirements.txt).
-You can install it with the following statement.
+You can install them with the following statement.
 ```
-pip3 install git -r requirements.txt
+pip3 install -r requirements.txt
 ```

 ## Automated:

-It is possible use the following command for automatic installation
+It is possible to use the following command for automatic installation
 ```
 pip3 install git+https://github.com/sonata-nfv/tng-sdk-validation.git
 ```